Retire Before Dad

 Compiling this data was hugely disappointing.
 Returns since 2004 have been excellent.
 Had I invested the maximum allowed each year, I’d be much wealthier today (even though the fund selections were bad).

-Back in 2004, I guess I wanted more after-tax money to spend and invest and I figured I would eventually increase my contributions.
 My lifestyle would have been the same had I contributed the max or not.
 But whatever I was thinking through the years, I didn’t take full advantage of the tax savings and I regret it.

 For many, whatever isn’t contributed to the 401(k) is spent living paycheck to paycheck.
 So the 401(k) becomes a way to automatically save and not spend.
 That’s one reason why maxing out a 401(k) is so powerful, on top of the tax advantages and investment returns.

-What are the 401(k) Contribution Limits for 2020 and 2021?
+What are the 401(k) Contribution Limits for 2024?

-For 2020, the IRS bumped the 401(k) maximum contribution limit to $19,500.
-For those aged 50 or older by 12/31/2020, the limit rises to $26,000.
+For 2024, the IRS bumped the 401(k) maximum contribution limit to $23,000 from $22,500.
+For those aged 50 or older by 12/31/2023, the limit rises to $30,000.
 It’s the same for 403(b)s and 457 plans.

 The maximum percentage of your paycheck you can contribute is determined by your employer.
 15% is a common limit associated with maxing out a 401(k).
 But employers have to option to allow you to contribute quite a bit more per pay period.